ufukcicekdev/FastApiVeo3/RAILWAY.md

    - Go to railway.app
    - "New Project" → "Deploy from GitHub repo"
    - Select your repository
-   - Railway will auto-detect Dockerfile
+   - Railway will auto-detect Python and install dependencies
    - Set environment variables

 ### Method 2: Railway CLI